jundalisay/spblist/content/en/research/keynes/general-theory/chapter-11.md

 I call this "the prospective yield of the investment".

+This prospective yield has a supply price.

+This supply price:
-This prospective yield has a supply price which is the cost to create that investment.
+- is the cost to create that investment

-This supply price is not the market price at which it is bought.
+- is not the market price at which it is bought

 The relation between the prospective yield and its supply price gives us its **marginal efficiency of capital**.
+It is:
-- It is equal to that rate of discount which would make the present value of the series of annuities given by the returns expected from the capital-asset during its life just equal to its supply price.
+- equal to that rate of discount which would make the present value of the series of annuities given by the returns expected from the capital-asset during its life just equal to its supply price
-- It is the expectation of yield and of the current supply price of the investment.
+- the expectation of yield and of the current supply price of the investment
-- It is not based on the historical result of what an investment has yielded.
+- not based on the historical result of what an investment has yielded

 This marginal efficiencies for each kind of investment.